pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 Not so much.

 The first improvement is to use [podman].
 It removes the need to have a daemon... making this whole project somewhat useless 😅.
-However, to use `podman` on macos requires spinning up a linux vm (which `podman machine` does) because the underlying technology used by containers (cgroups?) is only available on linux.
+However, to use `podman` on  macOS requires spinning up a linux vm (which `podman machine` does) because the underlying technology used by containers (cgroups?) is only available on linux.

 So now the problem has changed from running a docker daemon somewhere, to simply having a linux instance with